 I.e. Grill on mondays, taco tuesdays, crockpot wednesdays, leftover thursdays, pizza fridays, soup on saturdays.
 Every other Sunday could be a freezer meal – double something oneSunday and thaw it the next.

 Pizza can be DIY to save money.
-We use these recipes: fast & easy homemade crust, quick pizza sauce.
+We use these recipes for DIY pizza: fast & easy homemade crust, quick pizza sauce.

 2. Plan 2 weeks, then repeat.